samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 ### Enabling Data Input

 In the last feature of your app, you will use the dialog component of the Angular Material library to allow users to insert new blog posts.
-As you want only authenticated users to access this feature and you want to let unauthenticated users that they must login before adding blog posts, you add the `*ngIf="auth.isAuthenticated()"` directive to wrap the _Add Post_ button.
+As you want only authenticated users to access this feature and you want to let unauthenticated users that they must log in before adding blog posts, you add the `*ngIf="auth.isAuthenticated()"` directive to wrap the _Add Post_ button.
 So, open the `dashboard.component.html` file and add this directive to the `div class="blocks"` element that wraps this button:

 {% highlight html %}
 {% raw %}